Cut-based Conflict Analysis in Mixed Integer Programming: Reduction Techniques for Pure Binary Programs

 The conflict analysis algorithm can fail if the resolvent becomes feasible.
-As explained in the previous section, this occurs if and only of the reason constraint $\reasoncon$ does not propagate tightly.
-In the next sections, we present various reduction algorithms for the reason constraint $\reasoncon$ that ensure tight propagation: the SAT-like \emph{clausal-based reduction}~\cite{Achterberg07ConflictAnalysis}, which reduces the reason constraint to a clause responsible for the propagation; the \emph{coefficient tightening-based reduction}, which is a direct generalization of \cite[]{chai2003fast}; and a stronger version of the \emph{MIR-based reduction} presented in \cite[]{MBGN23ImprovingConflictAnalysisMIP}.
+As explained in the previous section, this can occur only if the reason constraint $\reasoncon$ does not propagate tightly.
+In the following, we present various reduction algorithms for the reason constraint $\reasoncon$ that ensure that this constraint propagates tightly enough: the SAT-like \emph{clausal-based reduction}~\cite{Achterberg07ConflictAnalysis}, which reduces the reason constraint to a clause responsible for the propagation; the \emph{coefficient tightening-based reduction}, which is a generalization of \cite[]{CK05FastPseudoBoolean}; and a stronger version of the \emph{MIR-based reduction} presented in~\cite[]{MBGN23ImprovingConflictAnalysisMIP}.

 As we mentioned at the end of last section, the goal of reduction algorithms is to obtain a constraint that propagates a variable tightly from a reason constraint that did not propagate tightly.
 Therefore, reduction algorithms only look at a single given constraint and the current domain in a state $\state{}$.
-Hence, in this section we work under the following assumption. \begin{assumption} The reason constraint is of the form
+Hence, in this section we work under the following assumption. \begin{assumption} The reason constraint is of the form $ \reasoncon: x_r + \sum_{ j \in J } a_j x_j \geq b, $ where $r\not\in J \subseteq \I$ and $a_j \geq 0$ for all $j \in J$.
+Furthermore, $\reasoncon$ propagates $x_r$ in $\state{}$ non-tightly, \ie $ b - \max \sum_{ j \in J } a_j x_j \, \not\in\, \Z. $ \end{assumption} This assumption can be made without loss of generality.
+Indeed, from a general reason constraint we can first complement any variable with a negative coefficient.
+Afterwards, we can divide by the coefficient of the variable $x_r$ to obtain the aforementioned form.
+Obviously, the information in both constraints is exactly the same.